jackiehjm/stx-docs/doc/source/introduction/terms.rst

   If this optional network is used, all node types are required to be connected to the INFRA network.

+IoT (Internet of Things)
+  A system of computing devices that can operate with little/no human interaction.

 IPMI Network
   An optional network on which Intelligent Platform Management Interface (IPMI) interfaces of all nodes are connected.
 The network must be reachable using L3/IP from the controller's OAM interfaces.

   You can optionally connect all node types to the IPMI network.

+Kubernetes Cluster
+  A set of machines that has a common control plane for running orchestrated applications.

 Management Network
   A private network (that is, not connected externally), typically 10GE, used